Baseball Reliquary: Shrine of the Eternals

+In December 2023, the organization announced a nomination process and timeline for its class of 2024.

 Hilda Award

-Named in memory of legendary Brooklyn Dodgers baseball fan Hilda Chester, the Hilda Award recognizes distinguished service by a baseball fan.
+Named in memory of legendary Brooklyn Dodgers baseball fan Hilda Chester (1897–1978), the Hilda Award recognizes distinguished service by a baseball fan.
 The award is an old cowbell, Hilda Chester’s signature noisemaker.
-The Hilda is awarded annually, on the Shrine of the Eternals Induction Day.
+The Hilda is awarded annually, on the Shrine of the Eternals induction day.